-Okta · Cloudflare for Teams documentation
+Okta

 You can integrate Okta with Cloudflare Access to allow users to reach applications protected by Access with their Okta account.

-Click Create New App in the top right corner.
+- Click Create App Integration in the top right corner.

 Choose

-You can name the application to be any value.
+Enter any name for the application.
 In the Login redirect URIs field, input your team domain followed by this callback at the end of the path:

 /cdn-cgi/access/callback.
 For example:https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/callback

-Scroll down to the
+Scroll down to the OpenID ConnectID Token.

-Click Edit and edit the Groups claim filter to Matches regex and the value
+Click Edit and set the Groups claim filter to Matches regex and the value

 .*.

-Click Assign and assign the application to all users in your organization.

 Return to the General tab.
-Scroll down to find your credentials.
-Copy the ID and secret.
+Scroll down to find your credentials, and copy the ID and secret.

 Under Login methods, click Add new.

-Select Okta as your IdP.
+Select Okta as your identity provider.

 Input the ID, secret, and the Okta account URL.